 Government of Ireland Postgraduate Scholarship Programme

-The Government of Ireland Postgraduate Scholarship Programme is an established national initiative, funded by the Department of Education and Skills and managed by the Council.
+The Government of Ireland Postgraduate Scholarship Programme is an established national initiative, funded by the Department of Further and Higher Education, Research, Innovation and Science, and managed by the Council.

 - individual, prestigious awards for excellent research in the name of the applicant;

 - an objective selection process using international, independent expert peer review;

 - funding across all disciplines, from archaeology to zoology;

 - awards for bottom-up, non-directed research, with the exception of those funded by our strategic funding partners.